 Taos Butter Keeper was hand-built from stoneware clay.
-First, I made the template based on the size of both types of butter sticks – long and narrow and short and somewhat wider.
-I designed the template so that the butter keeper will hold either size of stick.
-I cut the form from clay rolled to an even thickness with a slab roller and then constructed it.
+I start by making a single template.
+I designed the template for either sizes of butter sticks – long and narrow and short and fat.
+Now I can cut several butter keepers from a single slab of clay, rolled to between 1/8″ and 1/4″ thick.
+I cut the form from clay rolled to an even thickness with a slab roller and then construct it.

 The handle is made from a rolled and textured strip of clay that I fashion into a knot and attach to the lid.
 Each Taos butter keeper has a unique handle.